svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 # Introduction to Text Analysis Workshop
-# (University of Houston)

 Text-analysis is a heavily computer-dependent task.
 As such, this introduction will be an applied approach of text-analysis through the use of **quanteda** and **spaCyR**, two R packages used for content and text analysis.
 To take full advantage of the workshop, it is recommended that attendees have a working knowledge of R (but all are welcome!).

-We will learn the basic three-step process needed to setup research based on text: 1) creating a corpus from texts, 2) extracting quantitative features from the corpus into a matrix, and 3) using statistical methods to analyze this matrix and make inferences about the texts or the authors of the texts.
+We will learn the basic three-step process needed to set up research based on text: 1) creating a corpus from texts, 2) extracting quantitative features from the corpus into a matrix, and 3) using statistical methods to analyze this matrix and make inferences about the texts or the authors of the texts.

 Text-analysis opens the possibility to analyze a range of data that is plentiful and readily available, especially in politics.
 Politicians LOVE to speak.
 Bureaucrats LOVE to type.
 And we LOVE data.
 While computer-intensive, text-analysis is intuitive and, let's be honest, everybody loves a word cloud.<sup id="a1">[1](#f1)</sup>

-### Instructions to install the requiered software
+## Instructions to install the required software

 From the [quanteda](https://tutorials.quanteda.io) homepage: